kaliflowerx3/ZoltriTWserver/worship.md

 your god will bless or curse you depending on their mood! with increasing potency! they might even steal ur stuff or KILL you!

 ## To Come
+- piety decays to a certain point, kicked out of religion
 - mini altars for priests and up for in your home
 - sacrificing players
 - sacrificing mobs